SbllDtrch/NullLexicons/README.md

-Data from Dautriche*, Mahowald*, Gibson, Christophe and PIantadosi, Words cluster phonetically beyond phonotactic regularities
-The scripts are minimally annotated but you can always contact isabelle.dautriche@gmail.com if anything is unclear.
+Data from Dautriche, Mahowald, Gibson, Christophe and Piantadosi, Words cluster phonetically beyond phonotactic regularities The scripts are minimally annotated but you can always contact isabelle.dautriche@gmail.com if anything is unclear.

 #### FILES DESCRIPTION